 Is there somewhere I can go to see what I still need to do?

-When you applied to Hesston College, you were set up with a myHesston account, which shows information that is specific for you – forms and documents you or your school may still need to send to the Admissions office or complete online, your Admissions status and your financial aid award package.
-Information will be added as you reach the next step in becoming a Hesston College student.
+When you were accepted to Hesston College, you were set up with a myHesston checklist, which shows information that is specific for you – forms and documents you or your school may still need to send to the Admissions office or complete online and your financial aid award package.
 If you are missing something or want to know what your next step should be, look at your myHesston page first.

 How do I get a login for myHesston?